ezrantn/icitacee-2025/result-discussion.typ

 }
 ```

-Employers or third parties can readily get the hash from the blockchain and obtain the associated diploma file from IPFS upon verification.
-The smart contract automates verification by comparing the hash on the blockchain with the file saved on IPFS to validate its legitimacy.
-The system operates fast and provides real-time results, verifying the diploma's authenticity.
+Employers or third parties can simply pull the hash off the blockchain and pull the diploma file corresponding to the hash off IPFS after verification.
+The verification is automatic through a comparison by the smart contract between the hash on the blockchain and the stored file on IPFS to verify its authenticity.
+The system is fast and provides results in real-time, verifying the diploma.

 == Performance and Scalability

-In the testing phase, the system processed over 1,000 transactions per minute on the Solana testnet, showcasing its scalability and capacity to manage substantial verification requests.
-The velocity of Solana’s Proof of History (PoH) consensus method was important in enabling the system to process several transactions concurrently without latency.
-Every transaction received confirmation within 400 milliseconds, which is well within the acceptable threshold for applications necessitating low-latency validation.
+During the test phase, the system processed over 1,000 transactions per minute on the Solana testnet, which is a measure of its scalability along with its capacity to process massive verification requests.
+The rate of Solana's Proof of History (PoH) consensus algorithm played a pivotal role in enabling the system to process multiple transactions simultaneously without suffering any type of latency.
+All the transactions were verified within 400 milliseconds, which is clearly within the threshold for applications that need low-latency verification.

-The system's implementation of IPFS for decentralized storage demonstrated favorable outcomes regarding retrieval times.
-The mean file retrieval duration from IPFS was below 2 seconds, illustrating the dependability and efficacy of decentralized storage for academic credentials.
-This renders the system appropriate for practical use, where rapidity and accessibility are paramount.
+Implementation of IPFS by the system for decentralized storage proved to have positive results in terms of retrieval times.
+The average file retrieval time from IPFS was less than 2 seconds, showing the reliability and efficiency of decentralized storage for scholarly credentials.
+This makes the system suitable for real-world application, where speed and accessibility are critical.

 == Security

-Security was a vital consideration throughout the system's development and testing phases.
-Both the Solana blockchain and IPFS utilize advanced cryptographic methods to guarantee data security and integrity.
+Security was of utmost importance throughout the system development and testing.
+The Solana blockchain and IPFS utilize advanced cryptographic methods to provide for data security and integrity.

-Utilizing Solana's Proof of History (PoH) and Proof of Stake (PoS) techniques, the blockchain offers an unalterable and visible ledger.
-Once a diploma is documented, it cannot be modified or removed, hence preserving the integrity of academic records.
-No instances of illegal alterations or tampering with the blockchain data were seen during testing.
+Using Solana's Proof of History (PoH) and Proof of Stake (PoS) approaches, the blockchain yields an untamperable and transparent record book.
+Once a diploma is entered, it cannot be changed or removed, thus ensuring academic records integrity.
+There were no instances of unauthorized changes or tampering with blockchain data during testing.

-The decentralized architecture of IPFS ensures that files are not housed on a singular server, hence diminishing the likelihood of centralized failure points or data tampering.
-Each diploma file is hashed prior to its upload to IPFS, guaranteeing that any alteration to the file will provide a distinct hash, so rendering manipulation identifiable.
-The solution incorporated encryption prior to uploading files to IPFS, hence enhancing security for critical academic material.
+The decentralized nature of IPFS ensures that files do not exist on a single server, minimizing the chances of central points of failure or file tampering.
+Every diploma file is hashed prior to uploading to IPFS, ensuring any alteration of the file will produce a different hash, hence file manipulation would be traceable.
+The solution employed encryption prior to uploading files to IPFS, hence providing an additional layer of security for precious academic materials.

 == Comparison with Existing Systems